axibase/atsd-use-cases/expatriation/README.md

 ![](images/previous-year.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/a14a69a4#fullscreen)

 *Fig 2.* The above visualization uses the `ChangeFromPreviousYear` user-defined function.
-While the absolute value of U.S. expatriates was the greatest during 2016-2017, the greatest relative change was actually obsevered several years ago.
+While the absolute value of U.S. expatriates was the greatest during 2016-2017, the greatest relative change was actually observed several years ago.

 While the underlying function is quite complex: